OB-lab/James_et_al._2021-MBE/README.md

 snp_pc <- get.pc(x, all_outliers)
 ```

-We then removed these detected outliers from the VCF file.
+We then removed these outliers from the VCF file.
 When given a VCF file, ```PCAdapt``` records SNPs as numbers ascending from 1 (corresponding to their order in the input file).
 Therefore, the outliers from PCAdapt were numbers.
 We need to cross reference these numbers with the SNP IDs in the VCF file.
 We first extracted the ID column of the VCF file.

 ```
 bcftools query -f ' %ID \n' all_rel_50pp_80md_HWE_MAF0.05.vcf > all_rel_50pp_80md_HWE_MAF0.05_IDs.txt